tohabyuraev/calculation-of-pneumatic-installation/README.md

 # calculation of pneumatic installation
-The repository, that contains my HW
+The repository, that contains my gas dynamics HW